Employment services providers 001-02060000

 The Workforce Australia - Transition to Work (TtW) Service is for young people 15 - 24 years of age who are not in education or employment and are at high risk of long term unemployment.
 Participants will be given pre-employment assistance by a TtW provider to prepare them for work, an apprenticeship, a traineeship, or further education.
 Eligibility is determined by the Department of Employment and Workplace Relations ICT system.

-TtW services are provided by Employment Service Providers that operate separately to Workforce Australia Service Providers, Disability Employment Services, and Community Development Program.
+TtW services are provided by employment service providers that operate separately to Workforce Australia Service Providers, Inclusive Employment Australia (IEA) and Remote Australia Employment Service (RAES).
 A job seeker eligible for TtW must not be referred to a Workforce Australia Services Provider.

 Breakdown in relationship with provider